aleross/angular-segment-analytics/README.md

 ## Usage

-All you need to start using Segment is to set your API key using any of the configuration methods provided (**provider**, **constant**, or **service**).
+Simply set your API key using any of the configuration methods provided (**provider**, **constant**, or **service**), and you're ready to start using Segment.
+See the Configuration API for advanced configuration.

 ```js
 // analytics.js will be asynchronously autoloaded
 segmentProvider.setKey('abc');
 ```

 All Segment methods (see [Analytics.js](https://segment.com/docs/libraries/analytics.js/)) are available.
-You can begin using the `segment` service immediately, even before configuration or before the analytics.js script has been loaded.
-Method calls will be queued and replayed once the service has been configured and the script has been loaded.
+You can begin using the `segment` service immediately, even before setting your API key or before the analytics.js script has been asynchronously loaded.
+Method calls will be queued and replayed once Analytics.js is available.

 ```js
 $scope.myAction = function () {